 ■ Hopefully, informal contact with your prospective supervisor results in a PhD trajectory.
 This usually starts with a brief indication of your intended research area (about 200 words) and a provisional title and subtitle, or with a more elaborate research proposal (eventually to be approved by the Doctorate Board).

 ■ Together with your supervisor you need to make a Training and Supervision Plan (TSP), based on your previous qualifications and skills and focused on your research area.
+The TSP is part of the Application Form.

 ■ For a full list of required documents, see the checklist below.
 It is your supervisor who sends all the documents to the office of the Graduate School.
 You will be admitted as a member of the Graduate School as soon as your TSP has been accepted by the director of the Graduate School.
 You will receive a Letter of Confirmation with further instructions about payments and library access.